 The expirationTime should not be computed as this - it should either be "now + x minutes", or we should have a new field completely for cache

 Note that when we receive new reports, the cache is updated by achedCompliance.invalidate (but the expirationTime is still in the past)

 Francois, i'll need your input on this one, to validate that my diagnosis is correct, and suggested solution also

-#2 Updated by Nicolas CHARLES 11 months ago
+#2 Updated by Nicolas CHARLES about 1 year ago

 Ok, this is more complex than that:

 I tried to replace expirationTime by val expirationTime = t.plus(updateValidityDuration)

 but in this case, for the cache, I have expirationTime is "Some(2016-12-29T17:26:21.961+01:00,2016-12-29T18:16:21.000+01:00)" when a run with wrong report is received at 2016-12-29T18:11:21.000+01:00